alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 # What’s in it for you

-Material for MkDocs Insiders is packed with additional features that are made available first to our sponsors.
-The moment you become a monthly sponsor, you'll gain __immediate access__ to the exclusive Insiders features, ready for you to __start using now__.
+Material for MkDocs Insiders is packed with additional features that are made available first to our monthly sponsors – the moment you become one of them, you'll gain __immediate access__ to all the exclusive Insiders features, ready for you to __start using now__.

 ## Insiders features